-Are you expecting an addition to your family, or planning for a baby?
+Are you expecting a new addition to your family, or planning for a baby?
 Or have you ever wondered what impact your

-Preventative care appointments are important to keep potential gum disease at bay that could lead to premature birth or a low birth weight baby.
+Preventative care appointments are vital in keeping potential gum disease at bay as it could lead to premature birth or a baby with low birth weight.
 It’s also important to get other necessary procedures done such as treating decay which would stop the transfer of decay-causing bacteria from you to your baby.

 It’s good to get any procedures done by the second trimester.
 In the third trimester, it becomes difficult to stay comfortable.
 Once you’ve reached the third trimester, it’s best to postpone treatments until after the baby’s born, unless you absolutely need them.
 In any case, seeing a dentist will give you the opportunity to get the right advice.

 • If you’re planning to have a baby, it’s wise to arrange a dental appointment before you get started.
-Your gums can be examined for good health, and if there are any problems, you can get them taken care of
+Your gums can be examined for good health, and if there are any problems, you can get them taken care of early.

-4. Your baby starts to grow his or her teeth after about three months.
+• Your baby starts to grow his or her teeth after about three months.
 Make sure you’re getting plenty of calcium by eating enough yoghurt, cheese, and other dairy products.
 These foods also help your baby develop healthy bones and gums.